ashritha-sankineni/real-time-data-quality-monitor/streaming/README.md

 This produces the managed table:bronze_events
 ## Bronze Data Characteristics
-Contains all raw events
+Contains all raw events.
-Includes intentionally bad data
+Includes intentionally bad data.
-Includes late-arriving events
+Includes late-arriving events.
 No records are dropped or corrected at this stage

 Validation occurs downstream in dq_rules/.